 At Aston Group, we are implementing a sustainability focus across all our operations, to support the government pledge to reduce greenhouse gas emissions in the UK by 68% by the end of 2030 – and achieve net zero carbon emissions by 2050.

 As a leading building services and facilities management company, we, like others in our industry, have an important role to play in achieving the net zero target.
-At Aston Group, we are TrustMark and MCS certified, and aim to work to the highest sustainability standards, including ensuring our partners work within the PAS 2030:2019 framework where possible.
+At Aston Group, we are TrustMark and MCS certified, and aim to work to the highest sustainability standards including PAS2030 with the ability to deliver projects to PAS2035.

 We understand that our sustainability focus helps our partners meet their goals.
 We have several retrofit sustainability projects underway, including solar PV installations at Longfield House Sheltered Accommodation, and an external wall insulation programme across the Borough of Waltham Forest.
 Our recent flagship sustainability project ‘47 Greenleaf Road’, showcases how our partnership with Waltham Forest Council supported their response to the climate emergency.